What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 - maintain bathrooms and showers and any associated amenities in a clean and sanitary condition.

 - screening employees, where appropriate to do so

-- In some provinces, employers are encouraged to partake in awareness initiatives.
+- in some provinces, employers are encouraged to partake in awareness initiatives.
 In Quebec, employers can sign the province’s Charte d’engagement à combattre le coronavirus en milieu de travail, which, though merely a symbolic gesture, promotes alertness and compliance with the province’s pandemic-related requirements in the workplace.

 For more information on jurisdiction-specific requirements and governmental guidance, we have included references to the most important government resources in all of Canada’s jurisdictions.

 How can an employer screen its employees, including temperature testing, COVID-19 testing and questioning?

 As discussed in previous questions, employers are required to take every precaution reasonable in the circumstances for the protection of a worker.
 Given the highly infectious nature of COVID-19, this obligation includes implementing reasonable measures to limit the spread of COVID-19 in the workplace.
 The appropriateness of screening, testing, or other control measures to eliminate or minimize the potential for occupational exposure will depend on the risk level of each workplace.
 Some provinces, like Alberta, British Columbia, Saskatchewan have largely lifted public health orders put in place during the pandemic and duties to screen employers may have shifted to recommendations.
 It is important to track the provincial and municipal public health orders in your business’ jurisdiction to understand your screening obligations.

-For workplaces with lower risk levels, reasonable control measures may include posting signage for proper respiratory etiquette and hand hygiene, providing sanitization facilities such as hand washing or hand sanitizer stations, frequently cleaning and disinfecting commonly used spaces in the workplace, increasing distance between workstations and making sure that employees are aware of the steps to take if they experience any symptoms of COVID-19.
+For workplaces with lower risk levels, reasonable control measures may include posting signage for proper respiratory etiquette and hand hygiene, providing sanitization facilities, frequently cleaning and disinfecting commonly used spaces in the workplace, increasing distance between workstations, and making sure employees are aware of the steps to take if they experience any symptoms of COVID-19.